kevinxia787/Leetcode-Tricks/leetcode.md

 [#50](https://leetcode.com/problems/powx-n/) Pow(x, n)
   * use recursion
+  * if n is int, convert it to long
   * If exponent n is even: pow(x, n) == pow(x * x, n/2)
   * If exponent n is odd: pow(x, n) == x * pow(x * x, (n-1)/2).
 The first extraction of x converts exponent n to an even number.
 Then we can use the above pattern.